up2014075/BIG_DATA/Main_CW_folder/README.md

 - *Overfitting:* Situation where model learns training too well, including the noise and random fluctuations, that then results in poor generalization of new unseen data.
 - *Epoch:* Means a complete pass through of the entire training dataset during training phase.
 - *One-Hot Encoding:* A representation method that converts categorical variables into binary vectors.
 In this case it turns data from the categorical labels to binary vectors.
+- *Categorical Cross-Entropy:* `Loss` function specifically designed for multi-class classification problems, that measures discrepancy between predicted probability distributions and true distributions that are represented through as one hot encoded vector.
+- *Convergence:* Referring to the condition where optimization alogrithm reaches a stable state.
+This seen with characteristics such as minimal changes in loss values between each epoch.
+This means model has adequetly learned the patterns.
+- *Augmnetation:* Is a method that adds more data by modifying current data through transformations.
+This increases the amount of data for training.